All's Fair (2025 TV series): Critical response

-All's Fair received overwhelmingly negative reviews from critics, many of whom counted the series among the worst television series ever made.
-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 4% based on 26 critic reviews.
+All's Fair was widely criticized, with many reviewers deeming it one of the "worst television series" ever made.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 6% based on 33 critic reviews.
 The website's critics consensus reads, "Too awful to love, too boring to war over."
-Metacritic gave the series a weighted average score of 18 out of 100 based on 14 critics, indicating "overwhelming dislike".
+Metacritic gave the series a weighted average score of 17 out of 100 based on 15 critics, indicating "overwhelming dislike".

 Angie Han of The Hollywood Reporter wrote that the series was "brain dead", stating that "characters are so thin, their storylines so flimsy and their motives so underbaked that there's no recognizable emotion underlying any of it, and thus no feeling to be provoked by watching it".
 The Guardians television critic Lucy Mangan gave the series zero stars out of five, writing that "I did not know it was still possible to make television this bad.
 I assumed that there was some sort of baseline, some inescapable bedrock knowledge of how to do it that now prevents any entry into the art form from falling below a certain standard.
 But I was wrong."
 The review was the paper's 18th zero-star review in its history.
 Ed Power of The Telegraph gave the series one star, calling the show "a crime against television" and a "mind-bending horror sure to trigger nightmares in the unsuspecting viewer".
 USA Todays television critic Kelly Lawler called the show "the worst TV of the year", detailing that it was an "unmitigated disaster of [...] outlandish proportions".
 Ben Dowell of The Times specifically criticized Kardashian's performance, stating that she "must have quite a healthy ego to star in what may well be the worst television drama ever made".
-Kayleigh Donaldson of TheWrap stated that "it's truly baffling how terrible “All’s Fair” is".
+Kayleigh Donaldson of TheWrap stated that "it's truly baffling how terrible All's Fair is".

+Nick Levine of the BBC noted that certain viewers responded positively to the series' high camp aesthetic and statement fashion.
+Some critics have dubbed All's Fair a "camp classic," drawing comparisons to series such as And Just Like That... and Emily in Paris.
+Kannagi Desai of Elle argued that All's Fair redefines femininity by framing beauty rituals as essential to both emotional and professional resilience.
+She noted that the series "slows everything down," positioning skincare routines as acts of "decompression" rather than vanity, an approach that sharply contrasts with the more frantic, performance-driven femininity seen in Sex and the City.
+Desai emphasized that All's Fair portrays a form of female power where "competence and care coexist," demonstrating that women can be powerful without resorting to rigid exteriors.
+While acknowledging criticisms of the show, such as its "blunt" writing and "uneven" performances, she underscored its cultural relevance, highlighting how it resonates with audiences.
+Desai noted that the key takeaway is that the show has "struck a nerve," offering a version of female empowerment that values self-care and emotional strength over performance.